infozenfrance/Phraseanet-Docs/en/User/Guide/General.rst

 Administration
 **************

-:doc:`Admin<Administration>` is an user interface allowing to manage and monitor the application, create Phraseanet bases and :term:`collections <Collection>`, declare documentary structures, create users and manage their rights.
+:doc:`Admin<Administration>` is a user interface allowing to manage and monitor the application, create Phraseanet bases and :term:`collections <Collection>`, declare documentary structures, create users and manage their rights.